Formations of the Soviet Army

 Formations of the Soviet Army were organizational groups used to divide the armed forces of the Soviet Union after 1945.
-The largest organizational groups were teatr voennykh deistvii, ("theaters of military operations", TMOs, or Strategic Directions), which comprised large areas of the world.
-During war time, forces in these TVDs could be organized into various Fronts (similar to army groups in other militaries), or Armies during peacetime.
+The largest organizational groups were teatr voennykh deistvii, ("theatres of military operations", TMOs, or Strategic Directions), which comprised large areas of the world.
+During war time, forces in these TVDs could be organised into various fronts (similar to army groups in other militaries), or armies during peacetime.
 Domestically, Soviet Army forces were assigned to various Military Districts.
 Lesser organizational groups include corps and divisions.

 Formations

 Theatre of Military Operations

-These theaters were the area of operations for military operations in a large geographic area.
+These theatres were the area of operations for military operations in a large geographic area.
 During and after the Second World War, six strategic direction headquarters existed as part of the Stavka, the Soviet military high command: